salacoste/mcp-n8n-workflow-builder/README.md

 This project provides an MCP (Model Context Protocol) server for managing n8n workflows.
 It allows you to create, update, delete, activate, and deactivate workflows through a set of tools available in Claude AI and Cursor IDE.

+***PLEASE, be aware if you dont limit permissions for actions of MCP, it could remove your workflow***

 **Key Features:**
 - Full integration with Claude AI and Cursor IDE via MCP protocol
 - Create and manage n8n workflows via natural language